netket/netket/docs/docs/hilbert.md

 {ref}`netket.hilbert.AbstractHilbert` makes very few assumptions on the structure of the resulting space and you will generally very rarely interact with it directly.

-There are then two more abstract Hilbert space types: {ref}`netket.hilbert.DiscreteHilbert`, representing Hilbert spaces where the local degrees of freedom are countable, and {ref}`netket.hilbert.AbstractParticle`, representing the Hilbert spaces of particles in continuous, real-space.
+There are then two more abstract Hilbert space types: {ref}`netket.hilbert.DiscreteHilbert`, representing Hilbert spaces where the local degrees of freedom are countable, and {ref}`netket.hilbert.ContinuousHilbert`, representing the Hilbert spaces with continuous bases, such as particles in a box.

-Those two abstract types are very different: `AbstractParticle` (or continuous) Hilbert spaces are still experimental and we don't support yet many ways to manipulate them, while `DiscreteHilbert` spaces are much more developed and offer many utilities and handy functionalities.
+Those two abstract types are very different: `ContinuousHilbert` spaces are still experimental and we don't support yet many ways to manipulate them, while `DiscreteHilbert` spaces are much more developed and offer many utilities and handy functionalities.

 Among the discrete Hilbert spaces the most important ones are {ref}`netket.hilbert.HomogeneousHilbert` spaces, where the local degrees of freedom are identical among different sites, of which there exist the {ref}`netket.hilbert.Fock`, {ref}`netket.hilbert.Spin` and {ref}`netket.hilbert.Qubit` implementation.